zazuko/clownface-io/README.md

 * Configurable to change standard set of libraries.
 * Full control on error management.
 (E.g. in case of multiple requests in a chain.)
 * Query directly a SPARQL endpoint.
 * Resolve resources with multiple strategies (1.
-Dereference on HTTP, 2.
+Configured endpoints.
+2. Dereference on HTTP/S, 3.
 Look for void with SPARQL endpoint).
 * Writing to different places (SPARQL endpoint, GraphStore, Serializations).